hriggs/dwa-project4/readme.md

 ## Description
 PuzzleLit is a site where users can solve logic puzzles.
-If they register and log in their stats (time started, time ended, total time spent, total moves, and attempt number) will be recorded.
+If they register and log in, their puzzle stats (time started, time ended, total time spent, total moves, and attempt number) will be recorded.
 Otherwise, they can play anonymously and their stats will not be stored.
-Logged in users have the ability to update their profile information, and also sort their stats.
+Logged in users have the ability to view and update their profile information, and also view and sort their stats.
 For example, they can sort by attempt number, number of moves, or by total time spent on a puzzle.
 They can also delete their stats for any puzzle.
 Users can also see the top scores of each puzzle sorted by either fastest time or fewest number of moves.
 Users can also click on the username of a user